ritua2/IPT/README.md

 3) a bash script to test the code correctness, and
 4) sample input files (*.txt)

-All the content in this repository has been made available under the new BSD license.
+The entire content in this repository has been made available under the new BSD license.

 # IPT web-portal